As a father, I’m always on the lookout for things I can do with my son.

 Maybe you have a 3d printer already or you just finished number one and you need a new project.
-Here is a couple ideas.
+Here are a couple ideas.
 Above I mentioned printing stuff for my son.
 ABS/PLA is cheap Spend one day a week or month letting them search for something to print and print it.
 I have made all manner of 3d printed toys with my printer and it never gets boring.
 The ones we have to print then assemble are even better.
 From Rubberband guns to flying devices.
 He never fails to get excited.
 IMHO there isn’t any better use for a 3d printer than hiding knowledge in fun.
 When all is said and done they get a toy to play with and the knowledge that they helped make it.
 That is a small seed that will grow into a strong tree someday.

 3)3d printing camp

 So your little monkey has grown up too much for the simple things.
 Well instead of letting them lounge around all summer send them to camp.
 I went to a few different camps as a kid.
 I’m sure it was because my parents got tired of me destroying the house every summer but if they didn’t want me dismantling the fridge they shouldn’t have left the toolbox next to it.
-So off to camp i went.
+So off to camp I went.
 I hit a few, Even space camp.
-Honestly that one was just to see if they would fork out the cash to get rid of me for a few weeks but hey I went.
+Honestly, that one was just to see if they would fork out the cash to get rid of me for a few weeks but hey I went.
 The key is to start early or just put your foot down either way after a day or so they will settle in and find some way of having fun.
 If this seems like something they might want to do or just a way of getting them out of the house for a while then here are a couple camps I found.
-Of course you might want to see if they have something close to you.
+Of course, you might want to see if they have something close to you.

 1st Maker Space